Warrnambool – Saturday June 28 2025

 185 Timor Street, Warrnambool Victoria 3280

 Warrnambool Storytelling Festival and Collins Booksellers Warrnambool are delighted to present STELLA DAY OUT, a one-day literary extravaganza.
-This free event will feature four critically-acclaimed Stella Prize listed authors, in conversation with local moderators, speaking on fiction and non-fiction writing processes and themes such as chronic pain, motherhood, climate, and the representation of our national histories.
+This free event will feature five critically-acclaimed Stella Prize listed authors, in conversation with local moderators, speaking on fiction and non-fiction writing processes and themes such as chronic pain, motherhood, climate, and identity.
+Books will be available for purchase and authors will be signing.

 To book your free tickets: https://tickets.lighthousetheatre.com.au/Events/Stella-Day-Out

-Session 1: Santilla Chingaipe in conversation with Mary Coverdale
+Session 1: Thuy On and Eloise Grills in conversation with Mary Coverdale

 11am – 12pm